Possession of Controlled Substances

 The Defense to PCS

-- The drugs were not in your custody, possession, or control.
+- The drugs that were confiscated were not actually in his custody, possession, or control;

-- The law enforcers committed a Miranda Rights violation
+- They can also claim that the enforcers have committed a Miranda Rights violation;

-- The law enforcers did an illegal search and seizure.
+- The law enforcers has not followed the proper search and seizure procedures.